 In these workshops, you will be safely guided through relaxing breath work and visualization.
 Your attention will be brought inward until you reach deep stillness and the silence of conscious Deep Sleep (Prajna), and then slowly and safely brought back to the conscious state.

 No, you don't have to choose which sessions you'll be attending now!
-And if you have any sessions remaining from Spring Yoga Nidra, come anytime.
+And if you have any sessions remaining from last year's Yoga Nidra series, come anytime.
+If you are coming to any individual Nidra classes and have bought the package, please let us know you're coming by signing up for that session online.
+You can sign up for these workshops without paying to hold your spot.

 Heart Opening Yoga Nidra and Forgiveness Workshops

-This fall, we will continue the Yoga Nidra work that we starting in the spring, along with an invaluable Forgiveness Practice.
-So after doing some Yoga Nidra with a Heart Opening focus, we'll let go of some old stuff in order to reach for something new.
+Give yourself the gift of an invaluable Forgiveness Practice.
+Together we will practice Yoga Nidra with a Heart Opening focus, letting go of old stuff in order to reach for something new.
 Holding onto grudges, big or small, can prevent connectedness with others, as we can unconsciously bring anger into each new experience and relationship.
 Unresolved anger can lead to depression and anxiety, even preventing optimum health by increasing blood pressure and compromising the immune system.

 When we refuse to let go of past hurts, we're actually damaging ourselves.
 "Resentment is like swallowing poison and expecting the other person to die," is a common sentiment on the subject.
 We will spend some time revisioning and reperceiving a past injury in a useful way.
 And to uncomplicated the process, you will be asked to choose a mild and seemingly "small" incident to work with.
 Oftentimes, these small irritations are representations of larger, repetitive struggles, so when we heal the little ones the larger ones also resolve.